DUBA API Integration Guide

 -d "$FORM_DATA" \

-"$BASE_URL/api/duba/v1/memento" | jq -r '.memento')
+"$BASE_URL/api/duba/v1/memento" | jq -r '.magicLink')

-echo "$case_id,$BASE_URL/duba/BetreuungAnregung?m=$MEMENTO"
+echo "$case_id,$BASE_URL$MAGIC_LINK"

-done < cases.csv > form_urls.csv
+done < cases.csv > form_links.csv

-echo "Generated form URLs saved to form_urls.csv"
+echo "Generated form links saved to form_links.csv"

 Error Handling